-We have considered Crystallise's current impact (as of December 2023) in line with the three scopes described in the GHG Protocol Corporate Standard1 and these are summarised in Table 1 below.
+We have modelled Crystallise's current impact (as of December 2023) in line with the three scopes described in the GHG Protocol Corporate Standard and these are summarised in Table 1 below.
 Due to the nature of the business, the scope 1 emissions are zero.
 The main source of scope 2 emissions are purchased electricity and heat from home working.
 The main source of scope 3 emissions is travel.

 Scope Definition Source of emission Impact

-1 Direct emissions from owned or controlled sources Fuel Combustion N/A
+1 Direct emissions from Fuel Combustion N/A

-Company vehicles N/A
+owned or controlled Company vehicles N/A

-Fugitive emissions N/A
+sources Fugitive emissions N/A

 2 Indirect emissions Purchased Homeworking workstation +

 from the generation electricity lighting

 of purchased Purchased heat Homeworking heating

-electricity, steam, Purchased steam N/A
+electricity, steam, heating and cooling consumed by the reporting company Purchased steam N/A

-heating and cooling

-consumed by the

-3 All other indirect Purchased goods Internet usage

-5 emissions that occur and services Internet usage
+3 All other indirect emissions that occur in a company's value chain Purchased goods and services Internet usage

-in a company's value chain Business travel Travel to conferences, annealing

-meetings and other business
+Business travel Travel to conferences, annealing meetings and other business travel

-travel

-Employee N/A
+Employee commuting N/A

-commuting

 Waste disposal Not considered

 Use of sold Embodied emissions (in

-products equipment such as laptops and
+products equipment such as laptops and desks)

-desks)

-Transportation and N/A
+Transportation and distribution N/A

-distribution

 Investments Not considered

-Leased assets and N/A
+Leased assets and franchises N/A

-franchises